 In this magnificent, deeply moving novel, the stories of

 Marie-Laure and Werner illuminate the ways, against all odds, people try to be good to one another.

-This is the twenty-third book I read from my post Credit Where Credit’s Due.
-I read about The Wife, the Maid, and the Mistress by Ariel Lawhon from Ionia at Readful Things Blog.
+This is the first book I read from my post Credit Where Credit’s Due – Part 2.
+I read about All The Light We Cannot See by Anthony Doerr from Cely at Running Off The Reese’s.
 You can read her thoughts on the book here.

 All The Light We Cannot See follows the stories of both Marie-Laure, a blind French girl, and Werner, a German orphan, from the beginning of WWII to the end, and where and how their paths meet in between.

 I love novels like this, where there are two different people with their two different story lines and as their tales unfold you can feel those story lines growing ever closer, ever closer until they are bound to intertwine.

 Marie-Laure was easy to like and really how could you not root for her?
 Even though she became blind, she didn’t let that stop her, still enjoying the fullness that life had to offer, constantly learning and exploring.
 I adored her Dad, the love and life he poured into her was beautiful.
 And Madame Manec and Uncle Etienne were equally likeable with their quirks, fierce love and loyalty.
 Werner was extremely likeable and again, you couldn’t help but root for him, this extremely clever orphan who was working so hard to look after those he cared about whilst still trying to stay true to himself.
 I admired his sister however I found her attitude hard because although I understood where she was coming from, life is not so black and white.
 Frau Elena, Frederick, and Volkheimer were all likeable characters that you wanted the best for.